bazelbuild/bazel-blog/_posts/2025-08-10-enhancing-security-metadata-in-bcr.md

 The Aspect Build team ([@kormide](https://github.com/kormide), [@alexeagle](https://github.com/alexeagle)) for their work on improving release processes for Bazel developers and specifically on the reusable actions for producing the secure SLSA attestations with these reusable workflows.

-The BCR team ([@fweikert](https://github.com/fweikert), [@meteorcloudy](https://github.com/meteorcloudy)) for their work validating and mirroring attestations on BCR making them easily available for consumption.
+The extended BCR team ([@meteorcloudy](https://github.com/meteorcloudy)) for their work validating and mirroring attestations on BCR making them easily available for consumption.

-The SLSA team ([@ramonpetgrave64](https://github.com/ramonpetgrave64)) for their work ensuring we were producing our SLSA attestations that allowed higher fidelity audits of build processes of SLSA Build Level 3.
+The SLSA team ([@ramonpetgrave64](https://github.com/ramonpetgrave64)) for their work ensuring we were producing our SLSA attestations that allowed higher level audits on build processes.